emacs-mirror/emacs/mps/manual/source/mmref/bib.rst

   .. abstract: johnstone97.html

+    Dynamic memory use has been widely recognized to have profound effects on program performance, and has been the topic of many research studies over the last forty years.
+In spite of years of research, there is considerable confusion about the effects of dynamic memory allocation.
+Worse, this confusion is often unrecognized, and memory allocators are widely thought to be fairly well understood.

+    In this research, we attempt to clarify many issues for both manual and automatic non-moving memory management.
+We show that the traditional approaches to studying dynamic memory allocation are unsound, and develop a sound methodology for studying this problem.
+We present experimental evidence that fragmentation costs are much lower than previously recognized for most programs, and develop a framework for understanding these results and enabling further research in this area.
+For a large class of programs using well-known allocation policies, we show that fragmentation costs are near zero.
+We also study the locality effects of memory allocation on programs, a research area that has been almost completely ignored.
+We show that these effects can be quite dramatic, and that the best allocation policies in terms of fragmentation are also among the best in terms of locality at both the cache and virtual memory levels of the memory hierarchy.

+    We extend these fragmentation and locality results to real-time garbage collection.
+We have developed a hard real-time, non-copying generational garbage collector which uses a write-barrier to coordinate collection work only with modifications of pointers, therefore making coordination costs cheaper and more predictable than previous approaches.
+We combine this write-barrier approach with implicit non-copying reclamation, which has most of the advantages of copying collection (notably avoiding both the sweep phase required by mark-sweep collectors, and the referencing of garbage objects when reclaiming their space), without the disadvantage of having to actually copy the objects.
+In addition, we present a model for non-copying implicit-reclamation garbage collection.
+We use this model to compare and contrast our work with that of others, and to discuss the tradeoffs that must be made when developing such a garbage collector.

 * .. _JW98:

   Mark S. Johnstone, Paul R. Wilson.
 1998. "`The Memory Fragmentation Problem: Solved? <http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.45.3382&rep=rep1&type=pdf>`_".
 ACM.
 ISMM'98 pp. 26--36.

   .. abstract: jw98.html

+    We show that for 8 real and varied C and C++ programs, several conventional dynamic storage allocators provide near-zero
+    fragmentation, once overheads due to implementation details (headers, alignment, etc.) are properly accounted for.
+This substantially strengthens our previous results showing that the memory fragmentation problem has generally been misunderstood, and that good allocator policies can provide good memory usage for most programs.
+The new results indicate that for most programs, excellent allocator policies are readily available, and efficiency of implementation is the major challenge.
+While we believe that our experimental results are state-of-the-art and our methodology is superior to most previous work, more work should be done to identify and study unusual problematic program behaviors not represented in our sample.

 * .. _JONES92: